-Tsho Rolpa Lake Trek has become one of the visited glacier lake in the Rolwaling region.
-It is a neighbor to the Everest region’s most popular trekking destinations of Nepal.
+Tsho Rolpa Lake Trek has become one of the visited glacier lakes in the Rolwaling region.
+It is a neighbour to the Everest region’s most popular trekking destinations of Nepal.
 Tsho Rolpa remains quiet and serene in all its glory.

 Facts Of Tsho Rolpa Lake

 Tsho Rolpa is a huge, potentially lethal glacial lake in Nepal that has been the focus of intense study and surveillance for decades.
 The Government of Nepal also putting it on its 1997 priority list.
 Mitigation efforts have effectively raised the elevation of the lake by 3 m by the year 2000, but the possibility of an eruption is still lingering.